 A child that is checked out of school during regular school hours cannot return for extended day.
 Availability of staff and facilities determines the number of students that can be served.
 Registration is first-come, first-serve.
-Registration forms can be picked up at Open House or at the front office.
+Registration forms can be picked up at Back to School Night or at the front office.

-Add Fee schedule
+Fee Schedule:

-EXTENDED DAY PROGRAM: (after-school care) - Available 3:00-5:30 p.m.

 1. Registration fee $25.00 per family

 2. Cost to attend with paid registration fees